 Undergraduate students enrolled through Part-Time Classroom Studies for personal benefit and enjoyment may apply to convert to degree-seeking status.
 Such applications will be reviewed in light of the criteria for admission to Part-Time Classroom Studies for degree-seeking status.

 Summer orientation offers a wide range of programs intended to introduce new students and their parents to the University; to acquaint them with the academic opportunities available to undergraduates; to aid them in their adjustment to campus living; to offer other information, discussion, and academic advice; and to begin the process of becoming an active member of the Carolina community.
 New student orientation continues when students arrive in the fall with a variety of activities during the Week of Welcome.

 All new undergraduate students admitted as sophomore or junior transfers are required to attend one of the summer orientation programs designed specifically for transfer students to learn about college life at Carolina.

 During this one-day transfer orientation program, new transfer students meet and interact with faculty, staff, and other new transfer students.
 Students attend a formal welcome, learn about academic advising, learn about the services and educational opportunities, and, if applicable, complete a foreign language placement examination.

 To help ensure the availability of preferred courses, transfer students should register for fall classes prior to summer orientation.
-Transfer students can use the Web registration system to register as soon as their deposit is paid and the personal identification number (PID number) is generated.
+Transfer students may enroll online to register for courses as soon as their deposit is paid and the personal identification number (PID number) is generated.